Kingxukai/linux/Documentation/arch/x86/amd_hsmp.rst

 HSMP HWMON interface
 ====================
-HSMP power sensors are registered with the hwmon interface.
-A separate hwmon directory is created for each socket and the following files are generated within the hwmon directory.
+HSMP power sensors are registered with the woke hwmon interface.
+A separate hwmon directory is created for each socket and the woke following files are generated within the woke hwmon directory.
 - power1_input (read only)
 - power1_cap_max (read only)
 - power1_cap (read, write)